Jeunese/jeunese.github.io/docs/overview.md

 Information developers (or IX technical authors) don't just create documentation to explain a confusing and unintuitive interface.
 We're also concerned with UI copy, visual design, and interactions with the UI.

 To this end, as well as documentation, IX technical authors typically help write and review in-product content for end-users in a [UX writing](/ux-writing) capacity.
-We collaborate *with* designers to contribute to the UI for an effective and engaging user experience (UX).
+We collaborate *with* designers to contribute to the UI for an effective and engaging user experience.

 As with product documentation, this can involve issue tracking software, and be implemented as part of agile and sprint cycles.